swcarpentry/DEPRECATED-bc/novice/extras/02-review.md

      Wolfman's changes into his repository") -->

-To create a pull request on GitHub, click on the green button near the branch selector.
+To create a pull request on GitHub,
+Wolfman clicks on the green button near the branch selector.

 <img src="img/git-pr-compare.png" alt="Compare changes for Pull Request" />